-Provision new VMs in an MCS catalog with Powershell
+Provision new VMs in an MCS catalog with PowerShell

 During a migration lasting several months and requiring to provision on a regular basis new VDI, I had to create several times a week new machines in two different MCS catalogs (one in each of our datacenters) in order to add them to the delivery group and have more.